Live online course – from 10 May 2022, 16:00–21:00 BST.

 Join recognised expert Henry Kister online to learn how to get the best performance from a distillation column control system.

-Teaching will be delivered via three live modules (approximately five hours in length each).
+Teaching will be delivered via three live sessions (approximately five hours in length each).

 By the end of this course you will understand how to: